 - what is the future for teaching, learning and research within the discipline?

 These queries generate much debate, and no definitive answers have been forthcoming since the vocational work of the librarian was first considered as an independent discipline in the eighteenth century.
-However, my contemporary work exploring the borders and definitions of LIS has revitalised its significance as an academic discipline to me, and has emphasised the importance of information communication to every aspect of our society, with a reach well beyond the concept of the traditional library.
+However, contemporary work exploring the borders and definitions of LIS has revitalised its significance as an academic discipline to me, and has emphasised the importance of information communication to every aspect of our society.

 Some of my publications around the nature of LIS include: